Masonlet/StarletSerializer/README.md

 # StarletParsers
-Lightweight parsing library for Starlet projects
+A lightweight parsing library for Starlet projects designed with Vulkan and OpenGL engines in mind.